alpacaaa/elm-to-purescript-cheatsheet/README.md

 If this doesn't make sense, don't worry, you'll figure it out with some practice.

-##### Bower and why you should not care
+#### Bower and why you should not care

 Yeah Purescript still uses Bower, but honestly, it's not that big of a deal.
 It actually works quite well and I don't see it as being any worse/better than npm or another package manager.
 It just downloads stuff, it's fast and has a global cache, that's all I care about.

-If you *really* don't want to use it, check out package sets.
+If you *really* don't want to use it, check out [psc-package](https://github.com/purescript/psc-package) and [package-sets](https://github.com/purescript/package-sets).
 They are more akin to the way Stackage in the Haskell world works.
-Basically they define a set of package versions that are guaranteed to work well together, so as long as you stick to using the packages defined in a specific set, you're good to go because you won't have conflicts among your dependencies.
-I haven't tried it yet, and I think it is still sort of an experimental thing.
+Basically a package-set is a list of package versions that are guaranteed to work well together, so as long as you stick to using the packages defined in a specific set, you're good to go because you won't have conflicts among your dependencies.
+I haven't tried it yet, and I think it is still sort of an experimental thing, but might become standard in the future.

 In short, use Bower and don't fret about it.